AN AMAZING 7-DAY CALIFORNIA ITINERARY

 If you take State Route 1, you should also see many views of seaside cliffs and coastlines covered in mist.
 Big Sur is between San Francisco and Los Angeles, so if you drive down during your weeklong California trip, you can take this road and see Big Sur on your way.

 I stayed a bit longer and created my California itinerary a bit differently back then.
-However, I hope you will have fun 7 days in California using my itinerary because it is how I would – in hindsight – create my next itinerary like this.
+However, I hope you will have a fun 7 days in California using the above itinerary because it is how I would – in hindsight – plan my trip.

 Stay safe and have fun!